VenuPabbuleti/FPGA-IMPLEMENTATION/02 _ALL LEDS BLINK USING  A SINGLE SWITCH/README.md

 # LED BLINKING
+**🔹 Project Overview:** Using Verilog HDL, I coded a simple circuit to control an LED on the Nexys4DDR FPGA board.

+**🔹 Implementation:** Leveraging the board's resources, I mapped the Verilog code to the FPGA, enabling it to control the LED.

+**🔹 Verification:** After synthesis and implementation, I tested the functionality to ensure the LED blinked as expected.

-This includes LEDS interfacing using a single SWITCH
+This repository includes All LEDS of FPGA are blinking using a single SWITCH

 ->16 LEDs of FPGA Board  are Turn on and Turn off using a Single Switch